ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 ```

 ## Calling Java Methods
 You can use the `java:@Method` annotation to link Ballerina functions with Java static and instance methods.
-There is a small but important difference in calling Java static methods vs calling instance methods.
+There is a minor but important difference in calling Java static methods vs calling instance methods.

 ### Calling Static Methods
 Let’s first look at how to call a static method.
 The `java.util.UUID` class  has a static method with the `static UUID randomString()` signature.